edemaine/sliding-squares-puzzle/README.md

 and half are not.
 There's a button to generate either type of starting position, depending on what you'd like to illustrate.
+And you can display an invariant whose parity determines solvability (even is solvable, odd is unsolvable).

 You can tell
 [whether a puzzle is solvable](https://en.wikipedia.org/wiki/15_Puzzle#Solvability)